 Habitat of Komodo Dragon

-The terrestrial fauna includes tropical birds, wild horses (kuda liar), buffaloes, deers and wild boars.
+The fauna on land includes tropical birds, wild horses (kuda liar), buffaloes, deers and wild boars.
 The island is also inhabited by very dangerous snakes such as cobra and Russel’s pit viper.
 But most of all Komodo Island is known for being the habitat of Komodo dragon (Varanus komodoensis) which is the worlds largest reptile and lizard.
 The Komodo dragon only lives in the Komodo National Park, which covers an area of 170,000 hectare and includes the islands of Komodo, Rinca and Padar as well as the marine areas and many smaller uninhabited islands.
 The number of Komodo dragons within the park is estimated to 3,000 reptiles, where they have lived for over 10 millions years.
 A komodo dragon can live for over 60 years and can grow to over 3 meters long.
 Due to their sharp teeth, long claws and strong tail, the Komodo dragon is a very powerful animal and easily it dismantle animals such as buffaloes, goats and humans.

 Komodo Island National Park

 The national park was founded in 1980 to protect the Komodo dragon.
 Since then conservation goals have expanded to protecting its entire biodiversity, both marine and terrestrial.
-In 1991, Komodo National Park was declared a UNESCO World Heritage Site.
-Komodo Island is among the world’s 7 natural wonders and hence a must-see travel destination.
+In 1991, Komodo National Park was declared an UNESCO World Heritage Site.
+Komodo Island is among the world’s seven natural wonders and hence a must-see travel destination.
 Due to the protection of the area you have to pay a fee in the national park office when arriving to Komodo Island.

 Read also: Socotra – The Most Alien Place on Earth